hjmangalam/scut/README.txt

 Both 'scut' and 'cols' are documented in the included 'scut_cols_HOWTO.html'

+In addition, there is a crude web interface to scut (webscut) to allow naive users access to its charms.
+Both the form and perl cgi are in the webscut dir, but are sorely lacking in documentation.
+If you want to see what it looks like in action, try: <http://moo.nac.usi.edu/scut>

 'stats' is a utility to consume all numeric-like data fed to it via STDIN and emit some useful descriptive statistics. 'stats -h' will give you all the help you need.